 • Western Association of Schools and Colleges (WASC) Senior College and University Commission (WSCUC)

-Graduate Spanish students should look for an accredited college or program accredited by at least one agency.
+Spanish students should look for a college or program accredited by at least one agency.
 The Accreditation Guide provides more information on accreditation.

 A master’s degree can seldom be earned online for free.
 Free degrees, if available, are generally not accredited and, in consequence, do not carry much weight in the job market.
 Free programs and courses best serve a curious learner or complement a graduate student’s coursework.
 Here are a few free tools, resources, and courses for online master in Spanish students:

-How to Pay for an Online Spanish Masters Program
+How to Pay for a Master’s in Spanish Online Program

-The prohibitive cost of online education puts off most prospective graduate students.
+The prohibitive cost of online education puts off most prospective graduates.
 Online masters can cost tens of thousands of dollars, making them too expensive for most individuals.
-Because graduate school is so expensive, students can benefit from a variety of financial aid programs.
-Some examples of financial aid for an online master’s degree in linguistics include:
+Because graduate school is so expensive, students can benefit from various financial aid programs.
+Some examples of financial aid for an online master’s degree in Spanish include:

 Scholarships